-Morgan Stanley Smith Barney LLC ("MSSB", "we", "us" or "our") is, among other things, a registered investment adviser, a registered broker-dealer, a registered futures commission merchant, and a member of the New York Stock Exchange.
+Morgan Stanley Smith Barney LLC ("MSSB", "we" or "us"), is, among other things, a registered investment adviser, a registered broker-dealer, a registered futures commission merchant, and a member of the New York Stock Exchange.
 MSSB is one of the largest financial services firms in the country with branch offices in all 50 states and the District of Columbia.

-Prior to June 28, 2013, MSSB was owned by a joint venture company which was indirectly owned 65% by Morgan Stanley ("Morgan Stanley Parent") and 35% by Citigroup Inc. ("Citi").
-On June 28, 2013, Morgan Stanley Parent purchased Citi's 35% interest in MSSB.
+Prior to June 28, 2013 MSSB was owned by a joint venture company which was indirectly owned 65% by Morgan Stanley ("Morgan Stanley Parent") and 35% by Citigroup, Inc. ("Citi").
+On June 28, 2013 Morgan Stanley Parent purchased Citi's remaining 35% interest in MSSB.
 Accordingly, MSSB is now a wholly owned indirect subsidiary of Morgan Stanley Parent.

-MSSB used to provide investment advisory services through two channels.
-One channel (the "SB Channel") generally provided the investment advisory programs previously provided by Smith Barney and/or Citigroup Global Markets Inc. ("CGM").
-The other channel (the "MS Channel") generally provided the investment advisory programs previously provided by Morgan Stanley & Co.
-Incorporated (now, Morgan Stanley & Co.
-LLC) ("MS&Co.").

-In 2012, MSSB merged the SB Channel and MS Channel advisory programs.
-We have moved all remaining Legg Mason Private Portfolios accounts to the Fiduciary Services program, and have terminated the Legg Mason Private Portfolios program.
+MSSB's investment advisory services were formerly provided through two channels.
+One channel generally provided the investment advisory programs previously provided by Smith Barney and/or Citigroup Global Markets, Inc. ("CGM") ("SB Channel") and generally provided these programs through the same businesses and retail locations as did Smith Barney and/or CGM.
+The other channel generally provided the investment advisory programs previously provided by MS & Co. and generally provided these programs through the same businesses and retail locations as did MS & Co.
+In 2012, MSSB merged the SB and MS Channel advisory programs.

-MSSB offers clients ("client", "you" and "your") many different advisory programs.
+MSSB offers clients ("you" and "yours") many different advisory programs.
 Many of MSSB's advisory services are provided by its Consulting Group business unit.
-You may obtain ADV Brochures for other MSSB investment advisory programs at [www.morganstanley.com/ADV](http://www.morganstanley.com/ADV) or by asking your Financial Advisor or (for Morgan Stanley Private Wealth Management clients) your Private Wealth Advisor.
-(Throughout the rest of this Brochure, "Financial Advisor" means either your Financial Advisor or your Private Wealth Advisor, as applicable.)
+You may obtain brochures for other MSSB advisory programs at www.morganstanley.com/ADV or by asking your Financial Advisor or (for Morgan Stanley Private Wealth Management clients) your private wealth advisor.
+(Throughout the rest of this brochure, "Financial Advisor" means either your Financial Advisor or your Private Wealth Advisor, as applicable.)